 “We’re excited to be able to share the results of this study at the conference,” says Richard Fawcett.
 “After all, the purpose of models is to replicate actual field experiences as closely as possible.
 We hope that the success of our approach will help increases awareness of the factors that affect numerical piping models.”

 ‘Middle ground’ design advantages

 The second paper is titled: Comparison of initial accumulator design using analytical and numerical methods.
 Written by Wijnand Schoemakers and Richard Fawcett, the paper discusses the advantages and disadvantages of analytical and numerical design methodology.
 Traditionally, there are two approaches to design in this area.
 The first uses analytical methods for the initial design.
 However, this can lead to inaccuracies that result in failure down the line.
 The second approach involves an elaborate API 674 study after the equipment is in place.
 This can result in the need to change designs, accumulators and piping – all of which is costly and time-consuming.
-“We suggest a middle ground,” explains Erik-Jan.
+“We suggest a middle ground,” explains one of the authors.
 “Our in-house software is able to simulate pipe flow models, increasing quality in the initial design stage while greatly reducing the need for changes later in the process.”

 For more information, please contact:

 Please click here to see an abstract of In-field vibration assessment and improvement of the piping at a reciprocating compressor plant.